lbenevento/wp-headless-theme/README.md

 ## Highlights

-- Index route gets forwarded to `/zeroapp.store`
+- Index route gets forwarded to `/example.com`

 ## Usage

 1. Spinup a new WordPress website
+2. Update index.php to have the address you want traffic to be redirected to.
-2. Upload a .zip of the Headless theme
+3. Upload a .zip of the Headless theme
-3. Activate the theme and start making requests!
+4. Activate the theme and start making requests!